Greece sells state lotteries, clears way for OPAP sale

 The consortium, which includes gaming systems provider Intralot (INLr.AT) and Scientific Games (SGMS.O), will run the lotteries for 12 years.

 Greece agreed to sell the lotteries last year.
-In May, it also clinched a deal to sell a 33 percent stake in OPAP to Greek-Czech fund Emma Delta, an important move for the country to kick-start its slow-moving privatization program.
-The program is a condition of the country's 240-billion-euro bailout.
+In May, it also clinched a deal to sell a 33 percent stake in OPAP to Greek-Czech fund Emma Delta, an important move for the country to kick-start its slow-moving privatization programme.
+The programme is a condition of the country's 240-billion-euro bailout.

 But wrangling among opposing business groups over the fees OPAP will pay its partners for technology and printing services had hindered the completion of both the lotteries deal and the sale of OPAP.